yasbhatti1/crypto_wallet/README.md

 Enter the following command - You could use same terminal window or close the existing terminal window, and open a new one (Make sure to cd into the correct folder, Blockchain-Tools).
 #### ./puppeth

-## 3. name your network
+## 3. Name your network
 specify any network name (no "spaces", "hyphens" or "capital letters" please) - save this for later reference/usage)

-## 4. select the option to configure a new genesis block.
+## 4. Select the option to configure a new genesis block.
 ####  ENTER 2
 "Configure new genesis"